Last Updated on September 10, 2021 by Melissa S.

 Bottle Lights: Online

-So simple because you can just pick this up in the supermarket, (although you may need to head to eBay for the bottle lights.)
+So simple because you can just pick this up in the supermarket, (although you may need to head to Amazon for the bottle lights.)
 I was really pleased to receive a bottle of Freixenet Prosecco and some bottle lights last year, getting the lights to make it into a display item just gave it a nice little extra touch.
 The lights can be picked up on eBay for £1 or so, and bottles of fizz with intricate designs tend to be at around the £10 mark.

 2. Print in a frame